A female Planococcus citri.

 3. An optional tip is to replace the top 2cm (1 inch) of the soil.
 Not only will this improve the overall soil conditions, but it'll also remove any alive fallen bugs that have landed in it.
 This method can be taken once the plant has become fully dry from the first wash, and should only be performed once.
 For those who have an infestation in a Terrarium, decide on either removing the affected plants or treating the display as a whole.

 4. Consider whether to use an organic or chemical-based pesticide.
-The first option, of course, will avoid the use of harsh chemicals but will generally work slower than the latter option.
 Scroll down to the following sections to learn more about which pesticide to choose.

 5. Keep the affected plant away from others in a quarantined room until the symptoms have subsided for at least four weeks.
 Always be wary of a relapse, and keep an eye out for possible outbreaks for several months after the last sighting.